rAPIdy-org/rAPIdy/README.md

 ### Special attributes

-Some `rAPIdy-parameters` have additional attributes not specific to `pydantic`.
+Some `rAPIdy-parameters` include additional attributes that are not found in `Pydantic`, offering extended functionality beyond standard data validation

 #### Body
-At the moment only `body` type has special parameters.
+ Currently, only parameters of the body type include special attributes in `rAPIdy`

 > [!WARNING]
 > Additional attributes can only be specified for `Schema-parameters` and `Raw-parameters`.

-Each `body` parameter has a `body_max_size` attribute that limits the maximum size of the request body for the current handler.
+In `rAPIdy`, the `body_max_size` attribute associated with each body parameter restricts the maximum allowable size of the request `body` for a specific handler

 `body_max_size` (_int_) - indicating the maximum number of bytes the handler expects.